Rules of the Ride

 - Call “ON YOUR LEFT” to alert a rider you intend to pass.
 The call “CAR BACK” passes the message forward when a vehicle is approaching from behind.
 Use arm signals to indicate turns.
 Point out potholes, broken glass and other hazards to those behind you.
 Signal your intention to stop, and pull off the roadway.

-- Use of iPods and similar musical devices while riding on Cycle Oregon is highly discouraged.
-Safe group riding in an event such as Cycle Oregon depends on communication between cyclists. iPods interfere with that process and make it difficult for people to hear instructions such as “CAR BACK” and “ON YOUR LEFT.” iPods also make it difficult to hear approaching cars or trucks, negatively impacting the safety of cyclists and motorists.
+- Use of headphones while riding on Cycle Oregon is highly discouraged.
+Safe group riding in an event such as Cycle Oregon depends on communication between cyclists.
+Headphones interfere with that process and make it difficult for people to hear instructions such as “CAR BACK” and “ON YOUR LEFT.”
+Headphones also make it difficult to hear approaching cars or trucks, negatively impacting the safety of cyclists and motorists.

 - Cycle Oregon enjoys a reputation for leaving our campsites, lunch spots, rest stops and course spotless.
-Please dispose of all trash and recyclables in the appropriate places.
+Please dispose of all trash, recyclables and compostables in the appropriate places.

 - Cyclists must keep the roadway clear when stopping at an event-designated stop or any other location.
 Please ensure that bicycles are parked off the road and that cyclists do not congregate on the roadways.